At least 2,500 people registered as missing in the Bahamas; oil spill spreads

 At least 2,500 people have been registered as missing in the aftermath of Hurricane Dorian, the Bahamas government said Wednesday, as it confirmed that oil from tanks damaged by the storm had spread along the coast of Grand Bahama.

 “They indicated that they are aware of it and they had already taken steps to mobilize a response to the spill,” said Smith, speaking at a press conference.
-“The company that owns the facility has a responsibility to respond and they are working in tandem to address the oil spill, they are not working cross purposes.”
+“The company that owns the facility has a responsibility to respond and they are working in tandem to address the oil spill, they are not working at cross-purposes.”

 Evan Cartwright, an architect with the Bahamas Ministry of Works, told the Miami Herald Friday that the oil from the facility had made its way into the area’s drinking water supply.